 These networks combine the legal protection of marine ecosystems and sustainable community development in areas where priority marine ecosystems and high-quality waves overlap.
 The networks protect the ecological, economic and social value of surfing waves and their surrounding environments by including prohibitions against activities that damage habitat, impact water quality or deplete marine resources.

 Healthy coastlines and quality surfing waves have immense social and economic value to local communities.
-Surfonomics is a key part of the Surf Protected Area approach and helps experts determine the economic value of surfing to local communities to help decision-makers make better choices to protect their coastal resources and waves.
+Surfonomics is a key part of the Surf Protected Area approach and helps experts determine the economic value of surfing to help decision-makers make better choices to protect their coastal resources and waves.
 Globally, each site with good surfing waves generates US$ 18 million annually for the local economy — highlighting the importance of protecting surf areas and managing surf tourism to local communities and governments.

 Across the globe, more than 75 percent of the world's best surfing waves are located in areas that are critically important for marine and coastal conservation.
 Existing World Surfing Reserves are working to protect several of these spots, but the Surf Conservation Partnership will work to protect many more.

 Surf Conservation Partnership Founders

 Conservation International and Save The Waves Coalition greatly appreciate the visionary people who are helping to launch the Surf Conservation Partnership.
 These are our Partnership Founders, who are generously offering their advice, engaging their friends and colleagues in the initiative and providing critical funding and support.